ucf-draco-lab/ucf-draco-lab-old-github.io/index.md

 {% capture text %}

-We develop algoritms and processes to automatically design, develop, and assess the resilence, robustness, security electronic devices and systems.
+We develop algorithms and processes to automatically design, develop, and assess the resilence, robustness, security electronic devices and systems.
 Our research includes topics at various stages of investigation:  advanced/novel cryptographic logic primatives (polymorphic, homomorphic, quantum-enhanced), symbiosis of AI designed constructs for AI applications, assessment and evalution of assitive technologies on  semiconductor design and post-manufacturing opperation, and developement and detection methods for AI-based sabbotage.

 All of our research and nearly all of our (~100) publications and presentations involve students.
 Also, most feature undergraduate and graduates as authors!